 Attention soaks are the most familiar maps because we’ve been surrounded by them all of our lives.
 Examples include newspapers, magazines, radio stations, television stations and social networks (Facebook, Twitter, YouTube, etc.).

-Attention soaks maps gather and represent social and informational offers – offers of images, videos, status updates, television programs, news articles, invitations to events, etc. (which we often refer to collectively as content).
-The purpose of generating this map is to soak up our attention, to capture as much of our attention for as long as possible:
+Attention soaks maps gather and represent social and informational offers – offers of images, videos, status updates, television programs, news articles, invitations to events, etc. (which we often refer to collectively as content):

 Attention soaks capture our attention by doing all of the processing tasks (finding content, curating it and generating the map) necessary to bring social and informational offers together into a single map (the social media feed, printed newspaper, television feed, etc.).
 We give our attention to attention soaks because they reduce our attention cost in finding content that is interesting (worth paying attention to).